AriFordsham/GHCWiki/hie-files.md

 To handle this case, we must store the Span of the instance/class definition along with the names.

+## Validation of AST

+There are a few simple validation tests enabled by `-fvalidate-hie`

+- The shape invariants of the AST are checked(parent node spans completely contain children node spans which are arranged in left to right order without any overlaps)
+- Scope information collected is validated(by checking all symbol occurrences are in the calculated scope)
+- The AST is round-tripped through the binary serialization and checked for consistency

 ## Use cases

 - Haddocks hyperlinked source and haskell-ide-engine